Tazoudasaurus: The Ancient Dragon of Imghrane

 - A rich ecosystem supporting both herbivores and predators

-Tazoudasaurus shared its habitat with Berberosaurus liassicus, a carnivorous abelisaurid dinosaur also discovered in the region — making Ait Zaghar a uniquely important site for understanding Jurassic ecosystems in North Africa.
+Tazoudasaurus shared its world with Berberosaurus liassicus, a carnivorous theropod (a basal abelisauroid) whose bones were found in the very same bone-bed.
+It is quite possible that Tazoudasaurus was among this predator’s prey — making Ait Zaghar a uniquely important site for understanding Jurassic ecosystems in North Africa.

 👩🔬 Dr. Najat Aquesbi